idnavid/selectOrder_public/readme.md

 ### Matlab Requirements:
 - `Matlab`

-For direction-of-arrival simulations, I use [doa-tools](https://github.com/morriswmz/doa-tools.git).
+For direction-of-arrival simulations in the CCA directory, I use [doa-tools](https://github.com/morriswmz/doa-tools.git).
 You can find a forked version [here](here!) in case @morriswmz changes the original.

 NS, 2018